 - Ashita no Joe Its most recent incarnation is a live action film, with the popular Idol Singer Tomohisa "Yamapi" Yamashita playing Joe.

-- Attacker You!, known as Jeanne et Serge in France: An influencial Volleyball manga, it inspired lots of girls into playing volley-ball in both Japan and France at the time the manga was published and the anime aired.
+- Attacker You!, an influential Volleyball manga, it inspired lots of girls into playing volley-ball in both Japan and Europe at the time the manga was published and the anime aired.

 - Attack No. 1 is the first televised female sports anime ever, about volleyball.

 - Ayane's High Kick follows a would-be professional wrestler and her debut in the world of competitive kick-boxing.

 - Baby Steps is the tale of a nerdy high-school student who trains to become a tennis player both to prove to himself that he can, and to get closer to the girl that has caught his eye.